bbenz/bbenz/README.md

 # Hi, I'm Brian 👋

 I'm a ☁️ Principal Cloud Advocate at Microsoft, specializing in AI, Azure, Java, and DevOps.
-I'm proud to be recognized as a [Java Champion](https://dev.java/advocates/#bbenz), and a Jakarata EE Abbassador [Java Champion](https://jakartaee-ambassadors.io/who-we-are/)
+I'm proud to be recognized as a [Java Champion](https://dev.java/advocates/#bbenz), and a [Jakarata EE Abbassador](https://jakartaee-ambassadors.io/who-we-are/)

 ---